Hazel Dormouse, Common Dormouse (although neither common nor restricted to Hazel)

 Current studies locally

 Dormouse populations have been monitored since 1988 by the Dormouse National Monitoring Programme, administered by the People’s Trust for Endangered Species (PTES).
 Sites participate in the scheme voluntarily and checks are carried out usually monthly between April – November, by local site managers and volunteers.
-There are approximately 20 nest box schemes in Devon that take part in the national programme.
+There are over 40 nest box schemes in Devon that take part in the national programme, several continuously for over 15 years.
 Sites are owned or managed, for example, by National Parks, Local Authorities, AONBs, Devon Wildlife Trust, South West Water, and privately.

 Devon records are kept by Devon Biodiversity Records Centre.
 A National Inventory of dormouse sites, collated from the national nestbox programme and nut hunts, is kept by PTES.
-Further nestbox monitoring sites for the national programme are needed in Devon, especially in East Devon area and west Devon, Tamar and Tavy valleys.
+Further nestbox monitoring site coverage for the national programme is needed in parts of Devon, especially in North, East, Mid and West Devon areas, Exmoor, and Tamar Valley and Blackdown Hills AONBs.
 Many Devon sites took part in the pilot study of nest tubes, Chanin P and Woods M (2003) Surveying dormice using nest tubes results and experiences from the South West Dormouse Project English Nature Research Reports no 524, in the course of which dormice were recorded on Devon culm grassland and heathland sites